gvwilson/sensibleadventures/cloudherd-tigers-boy/cloudherd-tigers-boy.md

 "What!?
 No!"
 Indy protested angrily.
 "We're not helping anyone with---urrk!"
 Her eyes widened and her hand flew to her throat.

 Nangyal regarded her coolly.
+"This spell *is* rather challenging," he said.
-"It's a simple spell," he said.
-"Something of a classic, actually.
-The price is a severe allergy to shellfish, but..."
+"The price is a severe allergy to shellfish, but..."
 He shrugged.
 "That's hardly an issue up here, is it?"

 "Stop it!"
 Noxy burst out.
 "Whatever you're doing, stop it!"

 Nangyal didn't so much as twitch a finger, but Indy suddenly drew a long, gasping breath.
 "You need to understand something," Nangyal said quietly.
 "We are willing to give our lives for our cause, and if it's worth *our* lives, it's certainly worth *yours*.
-Now *find that boy*."
+Now *find that beast*."

 He turned and strode away, muttering under his breath.
 Noxy watched him go, feeling just as shocked by his transformation as her mother looked.